dhaneshdlal/MLProjects/Linear_regression.md

 `Calculated percentage is[60.]
 `
+We didn’t give it specific logic or equations as input rather just values in the data set; it learned from the examples in the training data.
+Let’s use this model to make predictions with new input data.

 Hope you could follow the steps.
 To get more understanding , I encourage you to experiment and try something new with this dataset.
 Finding the average is another example you can explore to gain a different perspective on the data.